2 Things you Should do Before Rebuilding your OST File

 How to Verify if OST to Exchange Mailbox Synchronization is Proper?

-When you doubt synchronization issues, you can check if the synchronization between the OST file and the Exchange mailbox is working correctly.
-For this, try:
+When you suspect synchronization issues, it’s essential to confirm whether the synchronization between the OST file and the Exchange mailbox is operating correctly.
+To do so, follow these steps:

 • In Outlook, select an OST folder, right-click it, and select Properties option.select Properties option